SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 subject to certain requirements that you define.

-Generics are one of the most powerful features of Swift, and much of Swift's Standard Library is built with generic code.
+Generics are one of the most powerful features of Swift, and much of Swift's standard library is built with generic code.
 Generics enable you to write flexible code that avoids duplication, and expresses its intent in a clear, abstracted manner.